Electrophysiology research how-to videos

 Map files include the physical orientation of electrode arrays and the necessary information to map physical electrode ID and locations to Channel ID’s in Central and other Blackrock software utilities.
-This video covers the map files included with all Blackrock electrode arrays and how to create custom mapfiles for third party electrodes, open, edit, and save mapfiles in a text editor, and load map files in Central.
+This video covers the map files included with all Blackrock electrode arrays and how to create custom mapfiles for third party electrodes, how to open, edit, and save mapfiles in a text editor, and load map files in Central.

 The Neural Processing MATLAB Kit, commonly referred to as NPMK, features functions to import Blackrock data files into MATLAB for easy manipulation and analysis.
 This video covers the two core functions of NPMK, which include opening Blackrock continuous data files (.nsx) and event files (.nev).
 This video also covers file metadata, data structure, electrode information, and tips for plotting continuous or event-based data from the NPMK data structures.

-Blackrock Offline Spike Sorter, commonly referred to as BOSS, is a powerful, yet easy to use spike sorting application that handles large data files with ease.
+Blackrock Offline Spike Sorter, commonly referred to as BOSS, is a powerful, yet easy-to-use spike-sorting application that handles large data files with ease.
 A free trial of BOSS is available at BlackrockMicro.com.
 This video covers how to load a data file, detect spikes by filtering and thresholding, sort spikes with automatic PCA methods, manually sort or modify the automatic sorting results, and save results into the Blackrock Neural Event (.nev) data format.

 CereStm R96 – Stim Manager